Ikomia-dev/IkomiaPluginsPython/README.md

 Python plugins for Ikomia platform

 ### External resources
-Some of Ikomia plugins need external resources such as trained models.
+Some of Ikomia plugins need external resources such as pre-trained models.
 Here is the list for each plugin:

 **Neural Style Transfer**